-This makes a quick weeknight supper and is also special enough for a dinner party starter dish.
+This makes a quick weeknight supper and is also special enough for a dinner party starter.
 Searing adheres the sesame seeds and seals in the freshness of the fish.
-I like my tuna extremely rare.
-45 seconds on each side will do the trick.
-If you don't like your tuna as raw, sear for longer but don’t go over 2 minutes or else your tuna will be too dry.
+Personally, I like my tuna extremely rare; 45 seconds on each side will do the trick.
+If you don't like your tuna as raw then simply sear for longer but don´t go over two minutes or else it will become too dry.

 If tuna steak was cheaper I might be tempted to eat this every other day.
 I like canned tuna but tuna steak is in a whole other league of its own.
 Having not cooked this for quite some time, I’d forgotten how incredible it is.

 Cooking raw fish may seem hard but that is not the case.
 Of course, I was a little intimidated when I first started working with fresh fish and I like my tuna steak really rare but just in case you’re panicking, it’s absolutely fine to eat tuna steaks rare, just as long as they’re fresh and haven't been frozen beforehand.